openbabel/documentation/FileFormats/CAChe_MolStruct_format.rst

 .. _CAChe_MolStruct_format:

-CAChe MolStruct format (cache, cac)
+CAChe MolStruct format (cac, cache)
 ===================================
 .. note:: This is a write-only format.